John Curtis: Mayor of Provo

 Curtis was elected mayor of Provo in 2009, defeating former legislator Stephen Clark with 53% of the vote on a platform of safety, prosperity, and unity.
-In the office, he focused on economic development, revitalization of Downtown Provo, and getting a beach at Utah Lake.
+As mayor, he focused on economic development, revitalization of downtown Provo, and getting a beach at Utah Lake.
 He launched clean air and recreation initiatives, preserved Rock Canyon, and launched a blog widely read by residents.
 He also assisted with the purchase of iProvo, Provo City's existing fiber internet network, by Google Fiber.

 Curtis was reelected in 2013 with 86% of the vote.
-In November 2016, he announced he would not seek reelection to a third term.
+In 2016, he announced he would not seek a third term.
+Under his leadership, Provo saw various improvements, and he maintained a high approval rating, averaging 93% in his final years in office.

-During his last years in office, he averaged an approval rating of 93%.
+During Curtis's mayoralty, there was controversy involving the Provo police chief, John King.
+Allegations of sexual misconduct by King emerged, leading to a 2018 lawsuit that claimed the City and Curtis did not adequately protect employees from King's behavior.
+Reporters learned that King had been investigated and forced to resign in 2012 from his post at the Baltimore Police Department following similar complaints of sexual assault, a fact not discovered in a background check before he was hired by Provo.
+Curtis said that any meetings regarding King focused on administrative concerns and that he never intended to discourage reports of misconduct.
+He ordered King to retake sexual harassment training and, upon learning of a rape accusation in 2017, requested King's resignation.
+The city paid $750,000 to settle the lawsuit in July 2018.